 There were three borings that did not have soil samples sent for lab analysis.
-That is not uncommon.
+It is typical to install more borings than samples analyzed.
 The work plan was followed and the soil samples sent for analysis encompass the Site and were biased to RECs and/or field screening results.
 See response to comment C-1.